12 Consumer Discretionary Stocks Moving In Friday's Pre-Market Session - Benzinga

 Losers

-- Golden Nugget Online GNOG shares declined by 6.24% to $4.81.
-The market value of their outstanding shares is at $225.4 million.
+- Qurate Retail QRTEA stock fell 25.76% to $3.2.
+The market value of their outstanding shares is at $1.2 billion.
+As per the press release, Q1 earnings came out today.

-- ToughBuilt Industries TBLT stock declined by 5.65% to $10.86.
-The market value of their outstanding shares is at $9.3 million.
+- Under Armour UAA shares declined by 17.78% to $11.75.
+The market value of their outstanding shares is at $5.5 billion.
+As per the news, the Q1 earnings report came out today.

 This article was generated by Benzinga's automated content engine and reviewed by an editor.